Localization in Khovanov homology: Khovanov homologies and periodic links

 Let $S$ be a circle in $D_u$.
 If $S$ is nontrivial, then its lift in $D_{\tilde u}$ consists of a single equivariant nontrivial circle.
-On the other hand, if $S$ is trivial, then its lift consists of $p$ identical copies of a nontrivial circle.
-In light of this observation, we may write $\tilde x = v_+^\alpha v_-^\beta w_+^{p \gamma} w_-^{p \delta}$.
-Now we may compute the following.
+On the other hand, if $S$ is trivial, then its lift consists of $p$ copies of a nontrivial circle.
+We may then compute the gradings for $\tilde x$:

 The $\gr_{j_1}$ relationship follows directly. \end{proof}